-As you are going through your credit report, pay attention to the dates and confirm that any negative items are still eligible to be listed on your account.
-Re-aged accounts may be listed with more recent dates that are inaccurate – this is a common tactic that debt collectors use to try to force you to pay for a debt that is past the reporting limit.
-In some instances, this debt may also be past the statute of limitations for collections in your state.
+As you are going through your credit report, pay attention to the dates and confirm that any current negative items are still eligible to be listed on your account.
+Re-aged accounts may be listed with more recent dates that are inaccurate.
+In fact, this is a common tactic that debt collectors use to try to force you to pay for a debt that is past the reporting limit.
+In some instances, the statute of limitations may have passed on this debt for collections in your state.

 Get Prepared to Dispute

 We’ve written up several guides on disputing erroneous information on your credit reports, but if you need a simple refresher, here’s what you need to do:

 - Send a certified letter requesting debt validation from the creditor.

 - Wait for a response.